Heart pounding, pre-performance jitters, nerves before entering the competition floor.

 There are times when I feel like I've lost maximum control over my muscles due to anxiety.
 During those times, I do a simple muscle conditioning exercise.
 You can do this in any position - standing up or sitting down - but lying down flat on the floor is best.
 After you've achieved a relaxed position, be mindful of the different parts of your body and try to squeeze each part for about 5 seconds and release.
 Do this 2-3 times.
 Do this to your calves, legs, gluteus, abs, all the way up to your head.
 Yes, even your face.

 And lastly, the most common way to relax, doing deep inhalation and exhalation exercises.
 I follow a technique called the 4-7-8 breathing technique.
-Inhale deeply through your nose for 4 seconds, hold your breath for 7 seconds expanding your chest and abdomen.
-Exhale through your mouth and release for 8 seconds.
+Inhale deeply through your nose for 4 seconds, hold your breath for 7 seconds expanding your chest and abdomen, and then exhale through your mouth and release for 8 seconds.
 You will feel that you are slowly starting to relax.
 Repeat as needed.

 Do you have your own exercises or rituals that you follow before competing?
 Share them on the comments below.
 I'd love to hear them!